torbiak/torbiak.github.io-hugo/content/post/finding_find.md

 +++
-title = "Finding find: Grasping Its Simple Expression Language" date = "2017-03-08" tags = ["find", "cli", "unix", "shell"] description = "The important point that's difficult to glean from the manpage."
+title = "Finding find: grasping its simple expression language" date = "2017-03-08" tags = ["find", "cli", "unix", "shell"] description = "The important point that's difficult to glean from the manpage."